 The Center for Ethics serves multiple roles in the intellectual, administrative, and extra-curricular life of the university.
 Gifts have helped make the center a unique resource and will continue to be a central part of our future development.

 Philanthropy has helped establish the Emory Center for Ethics as one of the leading centers of its kind in the United States.
-Funding priorities for 2014 include:
+Funding priorities include:

 Scholarships.
 Support for scholarships will help ensure that students have access to the Master of Arts in Bioethics Program and to undergraduate ethics education, especially our celebrated Ethics and Servant Leadership Program.